Bylina: Collections

 Another influential collector, Alexander Gilferding, published one collection entitled Onega Bylinas Recorded by A. F. Gilferding in the Summer of 1871.
 He improved upon Rybnikov's work by transcribing the byliny directly from the sung performance rather than the spoken retellings.
 He noticed that the rhythm differed between the sung and spoken versions, and asked the performers to pause for a longer period of time between lines to allow him time to record the words from the song itself.
 He also organized his collection by singer rather than subject and included short biographical sketches of the performers with their collected songs, thus focusing on the singer's role in the composition of the song.
+Most of the texts are byliny, but Yermak Timofeyevich and Stenka Razin were also mentioned in the songs.
 Following the work of Rybnikov and Gilferding, many more scholars searched for byliny everywhere in northern Russia, and obtained byliny from the shores of the White Sea and the rivers flowing to the north.

 Classifications

 There are several ways to categorize byliny, and scholars disagree on which classification to use.
-Scholars from the mythological school differentiate between byliny about 'older' and 'younger' heroes.
-The 'older' heroes resembled mythological figures, while the 'younger' heroes resembled ordinary human beings.
-The historical school classifies byliny based on the principality in which the story took place, as in Kievan, Novgorodian, and Galician-Volhynian cycles.
+Scholars from the mythological school differentiate between byliny about "older" and "younger" heroes.
+The "older" heroes resembled mythological figures, while the "younger" heroes resembled ordinary human beings.
+The historical school classifies byliny based on the principality in which the story took place, as in Kievan, Novgorodian, and Galician–Volhynian cycles.
 The mythological byliny of giants and the like probably originated long before the Kievan state was founded, and cannot be classified easily by principality.
 Scholars of the historical school often consider mythological byliny separately.
 Other scholars group byliny based on content, including heroic, fairy tale type, novella type and ballad-byliny.
-Most scholars prefer classification based on principalities.
+Most scholars prefer classification based on principalities or cities.

+Bylina cycles

+Mythological byliny, the group considered to be the oldest, cannot be linked to datable events.
+These are followed by the Kievan cycle of byliny and are usually centered on Prince Vladimir; the Kievan cycle includes the most well-known heroes, such as Ilya Muromets, Dobrynya Nikitich and Alyosha Popovich.
+The Galician cycle is sometimes considered to be separate to the Kievan cycle and includes heroes such as Duke Stepanovich and Churilo Plenkovich.
+The Novgorodian cycle is considered to be the newest cycle; rather than tsars or princes, merchants like Vasily Buslayev and Sadko are often present.